jose56wonton/ReduxBlogger/README.md

-# ReduxBlogger
-This is a Blogging site that I am using to learn about Redux forms and more about react router!
+This is an app I am using to learn more about react router and redux form